wilkesreid/easy-laravel/README.md

 Modify `site.conf` to change the nginx configuration, and then run `docker restart laravel_web_1` to apply the changes.

-Modify `php.ini` to change the php configuration, and then run `docker restart laravel_php_` to apply the changes.
+Modify `php.ini` to change the php configuration, and then run `docker restart laravel_php_1` to apply the changes.

 ## Removing